Frequently Asked Questions¶

 Do you consider supporting more Linux platforms except Debian and Fedora based ones?¶

 Due to our limited resources we cannot support more platforms out of the box.
 Debian- and Fedora-based distributions are by far the most popular platforms, which is why we support them officially.
+All other Linux distributions are supported if they have AppImage support.
 If you would like to take upon yourself the responsibility of building Zettlr for other platforms, please get in contact with us so that we can list the additional repository on our download page!

 What is Markdown?¶

 Markdown is a simple markup language that enables you to write text just as complex as using standard office software, but with much less clutter.
 Instead of having to manually select all formatting options, in Markdown, typing a